-WARNING - The cutting edge may move abruptly during automatic control system tuning.
-To avoid injury, when the machine is stationary engage the machine's park brake (if present) and have an operator in the machine cab to supervise the tuning.
+WARNING - The blade may move abruptly during automatic control system tuning.
+To avoid injury, make sure the machine's park brake is engaged and the tuning is supervised by an operator in the machine cab.
 Maintain adequate clearance from people and objects during the automatic control system tuning.

-WARNING - The cutting edge may move without warning when Autos is engaged.
-These sudden movements could cause injury to anyone near the cutting edge, or damage to an unattended machine.
-Always put the system in Manual and engage the machine's park brake before you leave the machine, or when somebody is working near the cutting edge.
+WARNING - The blade may move without warning when Autos is engaged.
+These sudden movements could cause injury to anyone near the blade, or damage to an unattended machine.
+Always put the system in Manual and engage the machine's park brake before you leave the machine, or when somebody is working near the blade.